11 Different Types of Beetles in Georgia

 With its brown or black exoskeleton and ability to blend in with the ground, these beetles are skilled at staying hidden from predators.

-However, looking closely, you’ll notice their shiny exterior and intricate patterns, making them a beautiful sight.
+However, if you look closely, you’ll notice their shiny exterior and intricate patterns, which make them a beautiful sight.

 Ground Beetles are also known for their voracious appetites.
 They are considered beneficial insects as they feed on various pests, including slugs, snails, and other harmful insects.